MalinduLiyanage/OnesandZeros_Patima/README.md

     </tr>
 </table>

-<p class="italic"><sup>*</sup> - The Android App is same in these two repos.
+<p style="font-style: italic;"><sup>*</sup> - The Android App is same in these two repos.
 The only difference is, one is hosted in the cloud server as we planned, and one is working by local SQLite DB.
 When you are checking for Functional and Non - Functial Requirements for the Mobile Application, if you experience problems, please feel free to choose in between.</p>

 <h2>Sample Data</h2>